azusahanabi/CGH-Project-Early-Deterioration-Prediction-Dataset-creation/README.md

 has_respiree_sensor == 1
 ```

-Cases are then further filtered to keep only valid monitoring episodes:
+The retained cases are then filtered to valid W36 monitoring episodes:

 ```python
 W36 Start DT_dt is not missing